Code of Conduct for House of Lords Members' Staff

-1. This Code of Conduct for Members’ Staff applies to staff who have a parliamentary photo-pass or email account sponsored by a member of the House of Lords for the purpose of providing parliamentary secretarial or research assistance to the member.
-The same Code of Conduct applies to members’ spouses or partners who provide such assistance and the staff of the opposition whips' offices.
+1. This Code of Conduct for Members' Staff applies to staff who have a parliamentary photo-pass or email account sponsored by a member of the House of Lords for the purpose of providing parliamentary secretarial or research assistance to the member.
+The same Code of Conduct applies to members' spouses or partners who provide such assistance and the staff of the opposition whips' offices.

 3. Members of the House of Lords do not receive a specific allowance for employing staff; consequently, the level of staff support for members varies widely.
 Many staff working for members obtain income from sources outside the House.

 4. Members’ staff should at all times conduct themselves in a manner which will tend to maintain and strengthen the public’s trust and confidence in the integrity of the House of Lords.

 5. Members’ staff should observe the principles set out in the Parliamentary Behaviour Code of respect, professionalism, understanding others’ perspectives, courtesy, and acceptance of responsibility.
 These principles will be taken into consideration when any allegation of bullying, harassment or sexual misconduct is under investigation.

 6. Members’ staff should not take any action which would risk undermining any member’s compliance with the Code of Conduct for Members of the House of Lords.

 7. Members’ staff are required to register in the Register of Members’ Staff Interests: